Limmen/id2207_project/README.txt

+Requires java version > 1.8

 You can either import the project as a maven-project into any Java IDE and run/compile/build from inside the IDE or use the command-line.

+To use the command-line you need maven installed on you computer.

 Command-line options: